 The Action 14 Report reflects agreement by jurisdictions to a minimum standard with respect to the resolution of treaty-related disputes.
 One element of the minimum standard requires jurisdictions to seek to resolve MAP cases within an average timeframe of 24 months.

 Since 2006, the OECD has been compiling annual statistics on the MAP caseloads of all member countries and of partner economies that agreed to provide such statistics.
-Beginning with reporting period 2016, members of the Inclusive Framework have been reporting their MAP statistics pursuant to an agreed reporting framework.6
+Beginning with reporting period 2016, members of the Inclusive Framework have been reporting their MAP statistics pursuant to an .6

 In November 2017, the OECD released the 2016 MAP statistics, following the agreed reporting framework and covering 65 jurisdictions.7 In October 2018, it released the 2017 MAP statistics, covering 87 jurisdictions,8 and in September 2019, it released the 2018 MAP statistics, covering 89 jurisdictions.9